Nexer8/SE3D/tf_saliency_methods/README.md

 - [Grad-CAM](https://arxiv.org/abs/1610.02391): weights the gradients of the target class with the activations of the last convolutional layer.
 - [Grad-CAM++](https://arxiv.org/abs/1710.11063): extends Grad-CAM by adding higher-order derivatives.
 - [HiResCAM](https://arxiv.org/abs/2011.08891): replaces the global average pooling layer with element-wise multiplication of the feature maps and the gradients.
+- [Respondd-CAM](https://arxiv.org/abs/1806.00102): 3D-specific saliency method, which uses weighted-average of all the gradients in the feature map to smoothen the gradients.
 - [Saliency Tubes](https://arxiv.org/abs/1902.01078): 3D-specific saliency method that computes the saliency map by multiplying the class weights with the feature maps of the last convolutional layer.

 ## Usage